Cwrighty92/drag-and-drop/README.md

 ## Overview

 This project uses styled components, lodash, React and Typescript.
-Its a simple component on a page with drag and drop functionality
+Its a simple component on a page with drag and drop functionality using Reacts hooks

 ### `npm start`